Editor's Note: This was originally published for FANGORIA on June 7, 2013, and we're proud to share it as part of The Gingold Files.

 EVANS: We all kept in touch with each other during the writing stages, and got to find out what each of the other people was working on.
 That was important, to make sure none of us were crossing over into another’s territory and doing the same story.
 In terms of production, we’d send each other little stills now and then and kind of reach out to each other, but we didn’t have any real contact until we had all started editing.
 We got caught in a little bit of trouble, actually, because everyone else was sticking to the prescribed limit of 15-20 minutes, and all of a sudden we came in with a first cut that was 45 minutes long.

-TJAHJANTO: We were delusional; through the whole shoot, we was like, “Yeah, this will be 20 minutes.”
+TJAHJANTO: We were delusional; through the whole shoot, we were like, “Yeah, this will be 20 minutes.”

 EVANS: It was a 27-page script, and we thought we could bring it in at 20 minutes [laughs].
 When it came to about 45 in the first cut, we started picking it apart and streamlining the opening, getting into the compound a little earlier, and managed to cut it down to about 30.
 And the producers all supported us and said, “We really like what you’re doing,” and let us go over that limit we had been given.

-FANG: Did you ever have a sense of trying to top what had come before, both in the original V/H/S and found-footage movies in general?
+Did you ever have a sense of trying to top what had come before, both in the original V/H/S and in found-footage movies in general?

-EVANS: I’m working on THE RAID 2 at the moment.
+EVANS: I’m working on The Raid 2 at the moment.
 We’re still in production, and have about a month and a half left to shoot.
-It has been quite an experience so far; we’re essentially picking up almost immediately where the first RAID left off, but taking it in a completely different direction.
-We’re stretching the concept and the universe more, and putting the Rama character through a whole series of hellish situations.
-We’ll hopefully wrap in mid-July, and will probably be in post till the end of the year.
-I’m not sure exactly when we’ll release it; it will probably be sometime in early 2014.
+It has been quite an experience so far; we’re essentially picking up almost immediately where the first Raid left off, but taking it in a completely different direction.
+We’re stretching the concept and the universe, and putting the Rama character through a whole series of hellish situations.